 According to Microsoft, enterprises that are running the Readiness Toolkit have macros on an average of 6% of their scanned files, and only 3.3% of those files have issues, which results in 0.2% of scanned files having issues.
 Unfortunately, the toolkit does not include data such as when the file was last modified, accessed or used which would be useful in determining what is a 'real' issue and what is not.

-Because company, security, government, tax, legal and compliance needs, as well as company record keeping, the amount of files that actually needs to be checked and is far less than the amount stored, but there is no way to specifiy individual folders and directories.
+Because company, security, government, tax, legal and compliance needs, as well as company record keeping, the amount of files that actually needs to be checked and is far less than the amount stored, but there is no way to specify individual folders and directories.

 Using the Readiness Toolkit data effectively